 The default name for the journal file is JOURNAL.VCS.
-You can keep a journal file for each archive and store it in the archive directory, or you can keep a journal file for all the archives in a project and specify its name and where to store it.
+You can keep a journal file for each archive and store it in the archive directory, or you can keep a journal file for all the

 Default The default is NoJournal.